nhsuk/slack-profile-reminder/README.md

 # Usage

+### Stats

 Find stats about how many users will be affected:
 ```
 npm run stats
 ```

+### Send reminders

 Send message to users without profile descriptions
 ```
 npm run remind
 ```

+This command will warn how many messages you are about to send, and ask to continue.

+Messages will be sent at a 1 second interval in accordance with slack's API usage limits

 # Env variables